 Targeted, specific exposure

-Step 1: Pull the current asset allocation.
-Most reputable vaults on Yearn, Beefy, or Sommelier publish strategy breakdowns in their dashboards.
-Identify every token your funds touch, including intermediate tokens used within strategy execution.
+1. Pull the current allocation.
+Yearn, Beefy, and Sommelier all publish strategy breakdowns on their dashboards.
+Note every token touched, including intermediate ones.

-Step 4: Add vault exposure to your existing portfolio.
-If you hold ETH directly and your vault is 60% ETH-denominated strategies, your real ETH exposure is higher than either position in isolation.
-Cross-portfolio analysis is what reveals your true risk concentration.
+4. Add it to your existing portfolio.
+If you already hold ETH directly and the vault is 60% ETH-denominated, your combined ETH exposure is bigger than either position alone.

 Conclusion